 “We played a good all-around game, got two-out RBI, played good defense and Iwakuma got us to the eighth inning,” manager Eric Wedge said.
 “From there, Stephen Pryor and Tom Wilhelmsen did their jobs.

 “When we play like that, we can beat anybody.”

 Then the Angels fell apart.

 Errors by shortstop Eric Aybar, first baseman Albert Pujols and center fielder Mike Trout produced three more runs in the fourth inning, chased Haren and left Seattle with a seven-run lead.

-Those last three runs were the difference when the Angels pushed back for four of their own.
+It was those last three Mariners runs that were the difference when the Angels pushed back for four or their own.

-Seattle didn’t score after the fourth inning.
+Seattle didn’t score after he fourth inning.
 It didn’t need to.

-Iwakuma threw six innings had allowed the Angels just four hits and a run.
+Iwakuma through six innings had allowed the Angels just four hits and a run.

-In came Pryor, who struck out the first two batters he faced, gave up a single to Torii Hunter and came face-to-face with Albert Pujols, a man he remembered.
+In came Pryor, who struck out the first two batters he faced, gave up a single to Torii Hunter and came face to face with Pujols, a man he remembered.